 Fortunately, these are well-known issues that can be solved.
 Isolation, communication issues and lack of visual cues are just the start, so let's get into some deeper problems and how to solve them so you can learn how to work remotely like a pro.

-With remote work gaining popularity, and COVID quarantines forcing the issue, there are a lot of new resources being published to try to help.
-It’s important to understand that not every piece of content is applicable to every company.
+With remote work gaining popularity, and COVID lockdowns having forced the issue, there have been many resources published to try to help.
+It's important to understand that not every piece of content is applicable to every company.

 If I have learned anything from talking to over 40 remote-first companies, including GitLab, Doist, Buffer and co., and being a remote worker myself for the past 2.5 years, it's that every well-known remote company publishing content is solving and writing about different struggles.

 Any advice that GitLab can offer may not be applicable to Ghost, because in addition to operating at different scales, GitLab started with an office and a few distributed people, while Ghost has a team with many nomads and a lot of distribution across time zones.